Pedro-Aldea/ResumeBot/README.md

 # ResumeBot

-## Descripción
+## Description

-ResumeBot es un proyecto que se basa en un chatbot que incluye la información de un currículum.
-Este bot permite mantener una conversación interactiva, proporcionando información sobre el currículum de una persona de manera accesible y eficiente.
-Es una herramienta ideal para realizar una primera entrevista virtual, facilitando el proceso de selección y reclutamiento.
+ResumeBot is a project based on a chatbot that includes information from a resume.
+This bot allows for an interactive conversation, providing information about a person's resume in an accessible and efficient manner.
+It is an ideal tool for conducting a preliminary virtual interview, streamlining the selection and recruitment process.

-## Instalación
+## Installation

-1. Clona el repositorio:
+1. Clone the repository:

 ``git clone https://github.com/Pedro-Aldea/ResumeBot.git``

-2. Navega hasta el directorio del proyecto:
+2. Navigate to the project directory:

 ``cd ResumeBot``

-## Uso
+## Usage
-### ``En la pestaña de Utils -> index se indica dentro del codigo donde añadir la infomación sobre la persona``
+### ``In the Utils -> index tab, the code indicates where to add the information about the person.``
-### ``En la perstaña Pages -> API -> index se indican los campos a modificar para ajustarlo a la persona a representar``
+### ``In the Pages -> API -> index tab, the fields to modify to fit the person to be represented are indicated.``
-### ``En la pestala Components -> Layout -> Navbar es necesario añadir los links a las RRSS de la persona``
+### ``In the Components -> Layout -> Navbar tab, it is necessary to add the person's social media links.``

-## Contribución
+## Contribution

-Las solicitudes de pull son bienvenidas.
-Para cambios importantes, por favor abre primero un issue para discutir lo que te gustaría cambiar.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

-## Licencia
+## License

 [MIT](https://choosealicense.com/licenses/mit/)